There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 If you’re interested in trying Audible, you can get your first month free!
 This is a great option if you want to listen to books more.
 If you’re on more of a budget, try Scribd!
 You can get your first two months free there.

 Wendy goes on a 10 day holiday to North Korea and this is her collection of stories and photographs from the trip.
 This is more of a tongue-in-cheek account of travel in North Korea, so if you want something less serious, this is a great choice.
 After initial amusement and bewilderment, she is soon frustrated and a little paranoid once she sees the country they’re willing to show.
+If you want a casual book about travel in North Korea, consider picking this one up.

 This follows the lives of six North Koreans over 15 years into their new lives in China and South Korea.
 It takes us to a place most of us have never seen before and shares what it’s like living under the most totalitarian regime around today.
 We are taken deep into the country where the government doesn’t see as we follow these six people falling in love, raising families, nurturing ambitions, struggling to survive, and realizing that their government betrayed them.